anitab-org/vms/README.md

 Communicate
 -----------

 The best way to connect with the maintainers is through Github comments.
 Communicate with our community on [AnitaB.org Open Source Zulip](https://anitab-org.zulipchat.com/).
-For queries regarding VMS Project join, [#vms](https://anitab-org.zulipchat.com/#narrow/stream/222539-vms).
+For queries regarding VMS Project join, [#vms](https://anitab-org.zulipchat.com/#narrow/stream/222539-vms) and newcomers can join, [#newcomers](https://anitab-org.zulipchat.com/#narrow/stream/223071-newcomers).